 9.3.4.
 Figure 9-22 and Figure 9-23 shows the combined traffic to and from the four individual sites comprising the East Hemel Garden Community development within the St Albans district in Option 3.
 The figures show very similar patterns of traffic flow distribution to those which were extracted from Option 1.
-The key differences is that no traffic flow is now travelling on Punchbowl Lane and Hogg End Lane.
-This results in reductions in traffic on the southern section of the A5183 in both peaks but increases in traffic flow on the northern section of A5183, this is a result of traffic now using the A5183 to travel to Redbourn instead of using Punchbowl Lane and Hogg End Lane as a route to travel south to St Albans.
+The key differences is that no traffic flow is now travelling on Punchbowl Lane and Hogg End Lane and increases around M1 Junction 8 as a results of the A414/ Green Lane junction improvement.
+As a result of the closure of Punchbowl Nae and Hogg End Lane there are reductions in traffic on the southern section of the A5183 in both peaks but increases in traffic flow on the northern section of A5183, this is a result of traffic now using the A5183 to travel to Redbourn instead of using Punchbowl Lane and Hogg End Lane as a route to travel south to St Albans.
 Another difference is that the volume of traffic travelling northbound to access M1 junction 9 reduces as a result of the A414/ Green Lane junction improvement.
 However, traffic from the site still does travel north to use M1 Junction 9.